cbracken/blog/content/about.md

 ## PGP public key

-If you’re a fan of crypto, you can find me on [keybase.io][keybase].
+If you're a fan of crypto, you can find my public key below.
+I've also posted [proof of ownership][ownership_proof] of this site.
-Here’s my PGP public key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----